-On September 29, 2020, Peter Holbeck, P.Geo. was appointed as Director of the Company.
-In the subsequent period, on November 3, 2020, Richard Gosse, P.Geo. was appointed as Director of the Company and replaced Mr. Leo King, P.Geo.
+On September 29, 2020, Peter Holbek, P.Geo. was appointed as Director of the Company.
+On November 3, 2020, Richard Gosse, P.Geo. was appointed as Director of the Company and replaced Mr. Leo King, P.Geo.

 Latest Outstanding Share Data